 I am so thankful that people (like you right now) take the time to read my blog.
 After all, it’s just my thoughts on paper and who’d have thought people would find that interesting?!

-I hope to continue my blog while finishing my university degree and once I enter into the world of work.
 Being named the UK’s Best PR Student Blogger is definitely something I will cherish for a very long time – blog post here.

 UK’S BEST PR BLOGGER 2019